Program in writing and communication

 Anneli Joplin is an Instructor of Visual Communication and Design in the Program for Writing and Communication.
 She received her BS in Chemistry from Missouri State University in 2012 and completed her PhD in Chemistry at Rice in 2017.
 She was also a recipient of the NSF graduate research fellowship.
 Throughout graduate school Anneli nurtured a longstanding interest in communication as a peer writing consultant for the former Center for Written, Oral, and Visual Communication (CWOVC), a freelance illustrator, a fellowship application writing coach, and as an organizer and co-chair of the first Houston ComSciCon (Communicating Science Conference).
 She now teaches workshops on topics related to visual communication including poster design, digital illustrations, and data visualization.

 Shar'-Lin Venier Anderson

-Shar’-Lin Anderson is Program Coordinator for the Center for Academic & Professional Communication.
+Shar’-Lin Anderson is Program Manager for the Center for Academic & Professional Communication.
 She has worked at Rice since 2007, holding positions in the Office of Development and the former Program for Communication Excellence.
 In her previous role as Program Coordinator, Shar’-Lin was instrumental to the successful opening of the CWOVC and the expansion of Rice’s previous communication program into the Program for Writing and Communication.
 Prior to arriving at Rice, she was a Claims Adjuster for Allstate Insurance, the manager of several processing units at an Allstate print facility, and a content manager for CVS Caremark.
 Shar’-Lin received a BA in English literature from the University of New Mexico and a BS in health information administration (summa cum laude) from Stephens College.